ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 Progressively aligning up a guide tree makes sense when the evolution of the input genomes can be explained by a tree.
 It is robust to small errors in the tree, as well as small numbers of non-treelike events (ex incomplete lineage sorting or horizontal genen transfer), making it [suitable for alignments of different vertebrate species](https://doi.org/10.1038/s41586-020-2871-y).

 But the tree-like assumption breaks down when considering an alignment of individuals from the *same species*.
-Such within-population genome alignments are increasingly in demand as high-quality assemblies become more available (ex: [HPP](https://humanpangenome.org/)), given their potential to better identify and represent structural variation than more traditional reference-based re-sequencing approaches.
+Such within-population genome alignments are increasingly in demand as high-quality assemblies become more available (ex: [Human Pangenome Reference Consortium](https://humanpangenome.org/)), given their potential to better identify and represent structural variation than more traditional reference-based re-sequencing approaches.

 The Minigraph-Cactus Pangenome Pipeline adapts [Cactus](../README.md) to no longer rely on a guide tree, by taking advantage of the relative similarity of the input sequence to use minimizer sketches to determine initial anchors, then partial order alignments to refine them.
 It also provides the options to generate output in standard pangenome graph formats such as [vg](https://github.com/vgteam/vg) and [GFA](https://github.com/GFA-spec/GFA-spec), in addition to the usual HAL.